SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

-A class, structure, or enumeration type can enable syntactic sugar for function call syntax by defining a call-as-function method, as described in :ref:`Declarations_SpecialFuncNames`.
+A class, structure, or enumeration type can enable syntactic sugar for function call syntax by declaring one of several methods, as described in :ref:`Declarations_SpecialFuncNames`.

 .. syntax-grammar::